goFrendiAsgard/kokoropy/README.md

   - Replace every `/home/gofrendi/workspace/kokoropy` with your kokoropy directory location.
   - In case of you already have php installed, please don't use `localhost` as ServerName.
 Use another valid ServerName instead.
   - You can add valid ServerName by add a line at /etc/hosts (e.g: `127.0.1.1    arcaneSanctum` will add `arcaneSanctum` as valid ServerName).
+  - Note, that by default apache will greedily take over every request and left nothing to be handled by your application.
+If you are using ubuntu/debian, modify `/etc/apache2/sites-enabled/000-default`.
+Change this part `<VirtualHost *:80>` into `<VirtualHost localhost:80>`
+* Reload your apache by using `sudo service apache2 reload`.
+If it does not work, restart your apache by using `sudo service apache2 restart`

 Tutorial 7: Additional tips & tricks
 ====================================